 expected number of non-zero coefficients to the expected number of zero

-rather than scale_global
+coefficients par_ratio rather than scale_global directly.

 As proposed by Piironen and Vehtari (2017), an additional regularization